Anard/anard-overlay/README.md

 # emerge --sync anard
 ```

-To install dpluzz-cli, simply use
+To install dpluzz-cli, simply use :
 ```
 # emerge -a dpluzz-cli
 ```

-For help, type
+For help, type :
 ```
 $ dpluzz-cli --help
 ```

+You need to use dpluzz-cli with -f option to work (use ffmpeg in place of avconv).